Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Discussions and Future outlook

-It is natural to ask: Is there any physical system that has a long-range interaction in the 2-D plane and shows such a distinct phase transition?
-We shall see that it is indeed the case.
-More specifically, we show that our model can explain some of the experimental results of the Copper Oxide HTS.
-Copper Oxide HTS have 2-D layered crystal structure whose inter-atomic distance is smaller than the inter-atomic distance along the z-axis~ \cite{1994-Overend.etal-PRL}.
-It is long-known that, in HTS, the coulombic interactions between the electrons tend to make an anti-ferromagnetic arrangement of spins in the Copper Oxide planes and the magnetic transition is controlled by the weak coupling between the planes along the $z$-axis \cite{Bonn2006}.
+Our analysis explicitly shows that NNN coupling term drives QPT by modifying dispersion relation and can play an important role in the high energy limit of the interacting Fermions.
+One possible strongly correlated condensed matter system that may be interest is high temperature superconductors (HTS).
+It is long-known that, in HTS, the coloumbic interactions between the electrons tend to make an anti-ferromagnetic arrangement of spins in the Copper Oxide planes and the magnetic transition is controlled by the weak coupling between the planes along the z-axis~\cite{Bonn2006}.

-To overcome the complexity of the interactions, we consider a scalar order parameter $\Phi$ in 3-dimensional cylindrical geometry such that the higher derivative terms contribute only in the 2-dimensional plane while the first derivative term contribute acts in all the three spatial dimensions.
-Repeating the analysis in 3-dimensions, it can be shown that the model in 3-dimensions has the same entropy profile as that in the 2-dimensional case (for detailed calculations, see Ref. \cite{supp1}).
-In Fig.~(\ref{Fig:entangspheat}), we have plotted entanglement specific heat and fidelity susceptibility as a function of $P$ (see the text below the Fig. (\ref{Fig:entangspheat})).
-Following points are interesting to note: First, the entanglement specific heat shows discontinuity at a particular value of $P$.
+To overcome the complexity of the interactions, let us consider Bosonic scalar field $\hat{\Phi}$ in 3-dimensional cylindrical geometry such that the higher derivative terms contribute only in the 2-dimensional plane while the first derivative term contribute in all the three spatial dimensions.
+Repeating the analysis in 3-dimensions, it can be shown that the model in 3-dimensions has the same entropy profile as that in the 2-dimensional case (for detailed calculations, see section (IV-A) of the supplementary material).

+One interesting feature is that the entanglement specific heat in Fig. (\ref{Fig:entangspheat}) in our simplified model shows discontinuity at a particular value of $P$.
 This is indeed similar to the discontinuity of the specific heat measurement of the single crystals of YBa$_2$Cu$_3$O$_{7-\delta}$~\cite{1994-Overend.etal-PRL}.
-Second, discontinuity of the entanglement specific heat at, say, $P_0$ implies that the correlation length diverges close to $P_0$.
-For instance, in the case of transverse quantum Ising model, entanglement specific heat diverges logarithmically \cite{Osterloh2002} that signals the correlation length to diverge.
-In our case, the entanglement specific heat diverges more like power-law.
-Third, it is interesting to see how our model fares with the specific heat measurements at extreme high magnetic fields as recently reported by Badoux et al \cite{Badoux2016}.
+(See Sec.
+(IVB) of the supplementary material.)